 NOTICE OF PRIVACY PRACTICES

-The following is the Notice of Privacy Practices of DOUGLAS PSYCHOTHERAPY PRACTICE, PC.
+The following is the Notice of Privacy Practices of DOUGLAS PSYCHOTHERAPY PRACTICE, PC and CARNEGIE HILL PSYCHIATRY.
 HIPAA is a federal law that requires us to maintain the privacy of your protected health information and to provide you with notice of our legal duties and privacy policies with respect to your protected health information.
 We are required by law to abide by the terms of this Notice of Privacy Practices.

 Your Protected Health Information